kermitt2/entity-fishing/Readme.md

 See the [evaluation documentation](https://nerd.readthedocs.io/en/latest/evaluation.html) and [Presentation of entity-fishing at WikiDataCon 2017](https://grobid.s3.amazonaws.com/presentations/29-10-2017.pdf) for more details.

+*entity-fishing* has been designed to be particularly fast for a full scale Wikidata-based entity disambiguation tool.
+For a single server, depending on the concurrency, it is possible to process from 1.000-1.500 tokens per seconds with concurrency 1 to 5.000 tokens per second for instance with 6 concurrent requests in English (and up to 2 times faster for other languages).

 # Some use cases

 Some example of *entity-fishing* usages: